rax-rpcr/break-fix/README.md

  5. The first time you deploy your lab, the scripts are going to build the breakfix environment.
 Building the breakfix environment takes 20-30 minutes.
 Then, the scripts will take a snapshot and will rollback to it for the following exercises.
  6. The final output will inform you about where you can find info about the exercise.
  6. Away you go!

-### Cleaning up a lab when you are done:
- 1. Capture/Document any needed information from the breakfix environment.
+ 7. Capture/Document any needed information from the breakfix environment.

+### Notes:

+During the build it could happen that the CentOS repositories become available.
+Just rerun the script until the exit is succesfull.

+### Cleaning up after you are done with all your labs:
- 2. Run "`./breakfix-cleanup`" to delete the VM.
+ 1. Run "`./breakfix-cleanup`" to delete the VM.

-### Adding a new breakfix exercise:
+### Want to participate?
+Adding a new breakfix exercise:
  1. Create a new /breaks/breakXXX.yml playbook file using the next available sequence number.
 It is suggested that you copy an existing breakXXX.yml file and modify it to implement your exercise.